Carrigans, County Donegal

-Carrigans is a village in The Laggan, a district in the east of County Donegal, Ireland.
+Carrigans is a village in The Laggan, a district in the east of County Donegal in Ulster, the northern province in Ireland.
 The village is located on the R236 regional road, a short distance from the River Foyle.

 History

 Carrigans was at one time the centre of a major flax and linen producing area, possessing one of the largest flax mills in County Donegal, before the demise of the flax industry in the 1950s.
 Commercial salmon fishing was also a major employer in the past.

 Killea (St. Fiach's) Parish Church (Church of Ireland) is in the village of Carrigans.

 Carrigans once had a railway station, the village being served by the Great Northern Railway, which closed in 1965.

 The Bangalore torpedo, an explosive device used in many conflicts, was invented by Captain (later Colonel) McClintock, of Dunmore, Carrigans.

 Carrigans was one of several Protestant villages in eastern Donegal that would have been transferred to Northern Ireland, had the recommendations of the Irish Boundary Commission been enacted in 1925.